The Periodic Table (1865-1934)

 Artist: Jakub Brol

-Note: There has been a correction to the original poster.
+Note: There was a correction to the original poster.
 Thulium (Tm, 69) was shifted from 1865-1874 to 1875-1884.
-The website, interactive pdf and downloadable poster are all updated to reflect this change.
+The website, interactive PDF, and downloadable poster were all updated to reflect this change.

 Gallium, 31